Focus on Messiaen: Between Heaven & the Clouds

 Dora Stoutzker Hall, Royal Welsh College of Music & Drama

-An extended performance of Satie’s Vexations take place around Cardiffstarting in October till new year, as a fundraiser for OCD UK, with such venues as the Wales Millennium Centre, St. Edward’s Church (of Cardiff), the Cardiff Masonic Lodge and the YMCA as locations.
+An extended performance of Satie’s Vexations take place around Cardiff in 2017, as a fundraiser for OCD UK, with such venues as the Wales Millennium Centre, St. John the Baptist Church and Dyffryn House as locations.
 We also need more musicians, venues, rap artists and artists in all fields to help to complete the piece.
 Follow #CardiffVexations on social media to see more!

 Click here for the next Sprout Editorial Group meeting.

 It’s free and quick to comment below but we recommend signing up with your email or as a guest to keep usernames Sprouty and anonymous (and never post personal details!).

 If you want more info on staying safe online, check out our online safety section.